 If the hospital is found guilty of malpractice, patients can receive compensation for:

 - Pain and suffering

 Seeking the assistance of an experienced attorney is vital to the success of any malpractice case.
 Hospitals have access to top-quality legal representation to handle their malpractice claims.
 Without someone to advocate for your needs, you risk having your claim denied or receiving a settlement that's inadequate for the severity of your injuries.

 The legal team at Neblett, Beard & Arsenault are committed to helping Louisiana residents receive fair and prompt compensation for their malpractice claims.
-To learn more, please call to schedule a free, no-obligation consultation at one of our six convenient office locations.
+To learn more, please call to schedule a free, no-obligation consultation.